Space-Eternity-3/SE3-Website/docs/SE3Documentation/DatapackInfo/DatapackInfo.md

 ----------------------------------------

-Datapacks are used to change in-game rules, when playing SE3 starts to get boring.
+Datapacks are used to change in-game rules, when playing SE3 starts to get boring or you want to become a creator.

 ## Contents